Setup Qodo Aware

 Qodo Aware Installation Overview

-Qodo Aware consists of three components.
+Qodo Aware consists of a few components.
 Install them in the following order:

 1. metadata-service